Songg45/NCSTEMProject/README.md

    Phase 5:

-         Build a dedicated SOC (System On Chip) for car's communication
+         Build a dedicated SoC (System on Chip) for car's communication

    Phase 6: